 We realize it is impossible to choose the best sports bra for every body type, as we are all unique in our morphologies and preferences, but we did our best to test the widest variety possible so that we could provide accurate recommendations for the best sports bras for running.

-We keep this guide updated with a team of four testers who stay current with new bra options on the market and test ones that have the potential to measure up to our current list of favorites.
-We tested bras on three-mile recovery jogs to 100-mile races and FKT efforts, including Western States, Hardrock 100, and Nolan’s 14.
-We test throughout Utah, Arizona, Colorado, Oregon, and the U.K. in weather varying from zero to 95 degrees Fahrenheit, in wind, rain, and snow, on sweaty-hot and sweaty-cold days, in dry and humid climates.
+We update this guide with a team of four testers who stay current with new bra options on the market and test ones that have the potential to match our current list of favorites.
+We tested bras for three-mile recovery jogs, 100-mile races, and FKT efforts, including Western States, Hardrock 100, and Nolan’s 14.

-Our testing team members regularly wear six to eight different bras at any time.
+Our testing team members regularly wear six to eight different bras at any given time.
 We all have different bra preferences, with some liking crop tops with a lot of support and others preferring more minimal options.
 We evaluate bras on their comfort, support levels, ability to be put on and taken off, breathability, and style.

 Frequently Asked Questions About Sports Bras for Running